hyperledger/aries-rfcs/features/0804-didcomm-rpc/README.md

 task-specific protocol.

 ## Rationale and alternatives

+We considered not supporting the *notification* and *batch* forms of the [JSON-RPC] specification, and decided it made sense to allow for the full support of the [JSON-RPC] specification, including requests of those forms.
+That said, we also found that the concept of **not** having a DRPC `response` message in some (likely, rare) cases based on the contents of the `request` JSON item (e.g., when all of the `id`s are omitted from the [JSON-RPC] requests) would unnecessarily complicate the DIDComm protocol instance handling about when it is complete.
+As a result, a DRPC `response` message is always required.

 This design builds on the experience of implementations of this kind of feature using [RFC 0095 Basic Message] and [RFC 0335 HTTP Over DIDComm].
 This design